 On the third day of the mission, an oxygen tank exploded.
 The command module – which housed the astronauts’ computer guidance system – became uninhabitable.
 While orbiting more than 200,000 miles from Earth, the astronauts were forced to use the lunar module as their “lifeboat,” a dramatic series of events captured in the film “Apollo 13.”

-“They found out they had minutes to get from the command module to the lunar module or they were going to die,” said Howard Weinberger, a senior space consultant at Heritage Auctions in Dallas who has been collecting space artifacts for nearly two decades.
+“They found out they had minutes to get from commander module to the lunar module or they were going to die,” said Howard Weinberger, a senior space consultant at Heritage Auctions in Dallas who has been collecting space artifacts for nearly two decades.

-“What they needed to do was transfer data from the guidance computer of the command module to the computer in the lunar module,” said Weinberger.
+“What they needed to do was transfer data from the guidance computer of the commander module to the computer in the lunar module,” said Weinberger.

 Astronaut James Lovell did some quick calculations two hours after the explosion, then asked Houston to check his math.
 Mission control confirmed his calculations were correct, and he entered them into the lunar module guidance computer.